dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment2.md

 # DAT450/DIT247: Programming Assignment 2: Generating text from a language model

-We extend the models we investigated in the previous assignment.
+In this assignment, we extend the models we investigated in the previous assignment in two different ways:
+- In the previous assignment, we used a model that takes a fixed number of previous words into account.
+Now, we will use a model capable of a variable number of previous words: a *recurrent neural network*.
+(Optionally, you can also investigate *Transformers*.)
+- In this assignment, we will also use our language model to generate texts.

 ### Pedagogical purposes of this assignment
-- Investigating more capable neural network architectures for language modeling
+- Investigating more capable neural network architectures for language modeling.
-- Understanding text-generating algorithms
+- Understanding text-generating algorithms.

 ### Requirements